 During the year to 31 March 2017, a number of latent defects were identified with the original construction.
 These would have originally been the responsibility of Carillion JM Limited to rectify, but following their liquidation in January 2018, the Group is now responsible for repairing the defect.
 A provision was recognised in the year to 31 March 2018 for the best estimate of the cost of the programme of works required.
-The works are underway and are expected to be completed within 12 months from the 5th June 2019, being the date the waiver was signed.
+The works have been completed since the year end.